KitsuneSemCalda/myDotfiles/README.md

 ## The archives

+# template 1.0

 bashrc -> My modified configuration from gnu/bash.

 aliasrc -> A list of alias from daily using.

-init.vim -> A config files of my neovim contain mapping,plugins autoinstalled and more
+init.vim -> A config files of my neovim contain mapping,plugins and more.

-## The directory

-assets/fonts/ -> This directory contain the fonts fira-code (the best font) with nerdfonts to icons.

-templates/ -> This directory contain the bashrc and aliasrc based

-src/ -> This directory contain the application asdf-reload

-## The application

-install.sh -> This application configure automatically the dotfiles from you pc.

-asdf-reload -> This application reconfigure automatically the .tool-version global after deleted.

-### Editor installed

-1. Neovim
+# template 2.0

+bashrc -> My modified configuration from gnu/bash.

+aliasrc -> A list of aliás to my daily using.

+nvim/ -> The Neovim folder with luas configuration